tablelandnetwork/docs/building/javascript-sdk.md

 ### Listing Tables

 Once tables have been created for a given address, they can be listed via the `list` function.
 This function takes no arguments and returns a list of `TableMetadata` objects for the chain that was connected to. `TableMetadata` objects contain `controller`, `name`, and `structure`.
 The `structure` of a table is defined by its normalized schema, more on `structure` in the section on [Schema Structure](#schema-structure).
-The `name` is the "queryable name" described in the [Creating Tables](#creating-tables) section of this page.

 ```typescript
 // Assumes a connection has already been established as above